Configure Cross-Origin Resource Sharing (CORS)

 app.UseAuthentication();

-When making requests from React to C#, ensure you enable credentials to be sent in the request.
+When making requests from your JavaScript frontend to your backend, ensure you enable credentials to be sent in the request.
 If credentials aren't enabled, then the session cookie won't be sent in the request.

 Axios